 Zendesk was built for large support operations.
 Its admin panel shows that heritage.
 Setting up a basic workflow means navigating triggers, automations, views, macros, and SLA policies across multiple pages.
 Small teams often spend hours setting up features they will never use.
 In our testing, it took about 45 minutes to set up a Zendesk chat widget with basic routing.
 Simpler tools like Boei or tawk.to took under five minutes.

-Zendesk added AI agents in 2024, but they cost $1 per automated resolution.
+Zendesk added AI agents in 2024, billed per successful outcome, with the Copilot add-on at $50/agent/month.
 That fee sits on top of your per-agent subscription.
-If your AI bot handles 500 conversations per month, that is an extra $500.
-That could exceed your entire base subscription.
+For a five-agent team, the Copilot add-on alone is $250/month plus per-outcome AI agent fees.
 Many competitors now bundle AI into their standard plans.
-When you add AI to a five-agent Zendesk setup, your monthly bill jumps from $275 to $775.
-That is a 182% increase just for automating part of your workload.
+When you add AI to a five-agent Zendesk setup, your monthly bill jumps from $275 to $525+ before per-outcome AI fees are counted.
+That is a significant increase just for automating part of your workload.

 Zendesk Chat delivers its best value when paired with Zendesk Support, Guide, and Explore.
 Using the chat widget alone means paying premium prices without the integrations that justify them.
 If you do not need the full suite, you are paying for features built for someone else.
 Moving away gets harder over time.
 Your team builds habits around Zendesk workflows.
 Your conversation history and customer data live inside their system.